Requirements

 Requirements should be periodically updated, both for security updates and to better distribute the maintenance burden of upgrading versions over time.

-Upgrade one requirement, for example:
+Upgrade one requirement in requirements.in, for example:

-Upgrade all requirements:
+Upgrade all requirements (rare):

 Linting